Tirtza Even

 While the format of her work consistently employs audio-visual forms of documentation, the lived experiences explored in her projects are vast: She has observantly explored topics including incarceration, motherhood and womanhood, intimacy, immigration, and most recently, climate change.

-Disturbed is a multi-part multichannel installation that depicts, through subtle digital disruptions and a layered polyphony of testimonies, the emotional impact that the changing climate has had on individual lives.
+Disturbed, a series of multichannel installation, examines, through digital disruptions and a polyphony of testimonies, the emotional impact of climate change on our lives.

 Natural Life, an experimental documentary installation produced in conjunction with the legal efforts of The Law Offices of Deborah LaBelle (LODL), challenges inequities in the juvenile justice system by depicting the stories of five youth who received the most severe sentence available for convicted adults--being sentenced to die in prison (i.e. given a sentence of "natural life" or "life without parole").
 These stories are presented against the overlapping contexts of social bias, neglect, apprehension and alienation.